segmentstream-com/segmentstream-com.github.io/_docs/events/viewed-product-detail.md

 title: "Viewed Product Detail"
 order: 2
 ---
-The `Viewed Campaign` event must be pushed to the `digitalData.events` array when a product page or a 'quick-view' popup window with a product's details is loaded.
+The `Viewed Product Detail` event must be pushed to the `digitalData.events` array when a product page or a 'quick-view' popup window with a product's details is loaded.

 #### From the site code
 ```javascript